0xReLogic/Chronos/docs/architecture.md

 ```

 **Limitations:**
+- JOIN only supported for `SELECT ...
+FROM left JOIN right USING (column)`
-- No JOINs, subqueries, or window functions
+- No subqueries or window functions
-- No GROUP BY / HAVING
+- GROUP BY only supported for `SELECT col, COUNT(*) FROM table [WHERE ...]
+GROUP BY col` (no HAVING)
 - Single-row ACID only (no multi-row transactions in distributed mode)
+- Aggregations support COUNT/SUM/AVG/MIN/MAX (no GROUP BY except COUNT(*))
-- Aggregations limited to AVG_1H/24H/7D for FLOAT columns
+- Time-window aggregations limited to AVG_1H/24H/7D for FLOAT columns (no WHERE)

 ### gRPC Protocol